The relative modular object and Frobenius extensions of finite Hopf algebras: Braided Hopf algebras

-The left dual object of a right $H$-comodule is a left $H$-comodule in a natural way ({\it cf}.
-Lemma~\ref{lem:dual-module}).
-We are interested in the Hopf bimodule $H^{\vee} \in {}^H_H \mathcal{B}_H^{}$ (where $H$ is regarded as a right $H$-comodule in ${}_H \mathcal{B}_H$ by the comultiplication).
+The left dual object of a right $H$-comodule in ${}_H \mathcal{V}_H$ is a left $H$-comodule in a natural way.
+We are interested in the Hopf bimodule $H^{\vee} \in {}^H_H \mathcal{V}_H^{}$ (where $H$ is regarded as a right $H$-comodule in ${}_H \mathcal{V}_H$ by the comultiplication).
 In view of the fundamental theorem, it is essential to determine its coinvariant.

 \begin{lemma} $(H^{\vee})^{\mathrm{co}H} \cong \mathrm{Int}(H)^* \otimes \alpha_H$ as right $H$-modules. \end{lemma} \begin{proof} As remarked in \cite[\S3.1]{MR1759389}, $\lambda$ is a coequalizer of